Showing posts with label Fort Lauderdale clubs. Show all posts

 Owner Bobby “Van” Vannuchi (d.
 July '20) opened the Candy Store in 1977 (its beloved beach predecessor, the Button Lounge opened in 1970).
 A friend of football great and party hearty guy Joe Namath, Van had, according to news accounts, an interest along with Namath in Bachelor’s III (AL, FL, MA, NY); news accounts indicated he also owned Mr. Laffs and Mr. Pips in Fort Lauderdale.

-According to Van, he employed as many as 350 at the Candy Store during Fort Lauderdale spring break.
+Van reportedly claimed he employed as many as 350 at the Candy Store during Fort Lauderdale spring break.
 That’s what he told Daytona Beach officials in 1989 where he was opening another Candy Store on Grandview Avenue (he reportedly also owned one in New York City).
 He was looking beyond Fort Lauderdale to expand business.

-There was cause to be nervous about things in Fort Lauderdale; the welcome mat was about to be pulled from students.
+There was cause to be nervous about things in Fort Lauderdale; the welcome mat was about to be pulled for students.
 The spring break business climate was changing in Fort Lauderdale.
 Commissioners had had enough of the city’s demeaning party image.
 It wasn’t attracting the development needed to expand its tax base.
 And, in 1987 as many as 12 students were killed in Florida during Spring Break in alcohol- and drug-related incidents.
-The Candy Store was emblematic of all the city was trying to get rid of so it became a major target of dismantling the spring festivities that began in 1935 and increased in popularity with the 1960 release of the film Where the Boys Are.

 According to news sources, the city of Fort Lauderdale cited the Candy Store for 52 code violations in April 1989 targeting plumbing, electrical and fire and safety infractions.
 Also reported, the club could lose its liquor license because it was predicated upon the club operating adjacent to a hotel with at least 50 rooms.
 That hotel, the Caribbean Trade Winds, entered bankruptcy in 1988 or 1989 and was to close.

-Van also had problems in Daytona.
-Published accounts reveal he paid $375,000 for his new 15,000 square foot club and about $500,000 for renovations.
-City officials raised zoning concerns and tried to block the opening for six months.
 A pending moratorium on issuing building permits was overturned by the 5th Court of Appeals in March 1989.
 Van moved forward to open before the end of that year’s spring break; the Candy Store in Daytona remained open until March, 1991.
 News accounts indicate he retained part ownership rights on the building and leased it to another nightclub impresario.
 (The fate of the NYC club is unknown to this writer.)

 Meanwhile, Fort Lauderdale could claim success in its re-imaging efforts: only 20,000 students flocked to its beaches in 1989.
 By 1990, business at the Candy Store was reportedly off 50 percent (at least).
 The club limped along until 1993 when it shut its doors.
 Bobby Van remained in the restaurant biz as late as 2005; records indicate he owned Jilly’s Café at 2761 E. Oakland Park Boulevard but it has since closed.

 The Candy Store still evokes fond memories.
 On one message board, a man asked recently if anyone knew the tall blonde bartender he went out with in 1986.
 He wanted to reconnect but lost her name and phone number (hilarious - she could be a grandmother now).
-Others remember Paul W. Lorenzo, managing partner in 1983 who dressed in shorts, tuxedo jacket, tie and one of his 700 zany hats.
-Anyone who gave him a hat earned a free lifetime membership to the Candy Store.

 Today, that membership is to a hall of memories of spring break madness.
 The only place still operating along the strip is the Elbo Room first opened in 1936 or 1938.
 No doubt people gather there on occasion to share stories about Bobby Van's place.